These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 - (Prospect job role) like you face (challenge) every day.
 Here’s how we can help

 Get to the point.
-Open with a focus on prospects’ pain, need or challenge.
+Open with a focus on their pain, need, or challenge.

-On the flip side, email messages that don’t feel personal won’t be opened.
-“Dear Sir or Madam,” “Hello there” and “Hi!” are signs of mass-produced and automated messages.
+On the flip side, email messages that don’t feel personal won’t get opened.
+“Dear Sir or Madam,” “Hello there,” and “Hi!” are signs of mass-produced and automated messages.
+Your prospect spots these from a mile away.

 Add a name, or don’t send.